Nom-nom-hub/floss/README.md

 instead of the original branding.
 All visual elements, color schemes, and UI components have been updated to create a unique identity while maintaining full compatibility with the core Floss functionality.

-The application header has been updated to display "TECK" instead of "Charm", and the version has been set to a clean "1.0.0" for a professional appearance.

 ## Contributing